Money

 Body

-The Empowerment Fund provides resources and inspiration to those who suffer a life-altering injury such as spinal cord injuries, traumatic brain injuries, amputation or other mobility-limiting injuries that occurred in an athlete’s lifetime.
+Provides resources and inspiration to people with life-altering injuries such as spinal cord or brain injuries, amputations, or other mobility-limiting conditions.

 Modest Needs®